ops-school/admission-challenge/assignments/README.md

-# Welcome OpsSchool tech challange!
+# Welcome OpsSchool tech challenge!

 ## About The Assignment